abhishek-gola/hazard-detector/README.md

 Two things to read first, because they change how the rest should be taken.

-**Everything was tuned on one drive, and the held-out numbers are much worse.**
+Everything was tuned on one drive, and the held-out numbers are much worse.
 Drive 0009's junction gives 48.3 % recall.
-The same frozen configuration, scored against real KittiMoSeg labels across seven drives, gives **28.7 %**.
+The same frozen configuration, scored against real KittiMoSeg labels over 15 drives, gives **27.2 %**.
 That gap is the headline finding of this project.

-**Recall is governed by apparent size, and per-drive precision ranges 18 % to 83 %.** Any scalar figure here is a property of the traffic in the clip as much as of the method.
+The other is that per-drive spread swamps every effect measured here.
+Among drives with enough instances to mean anything, recall runs 7 % to 41 % and precision 18 % to 83 %.
+Any scalar figure below describes this mix of clips at least as much as it describes the method.

 Every table below names the script that produces it, and `scripts/reproduce_all.sh` regenerates all of them in order.